-Services between Salisbury and Exeter St Davids will return to timetable on Monday, 14 November, after speed restrictions of 40 miles per hour were brought in at locations near Tisbury, Gillingham and Axminster, in response to the clay-based track bed shrinking in the in the record-breaking hot and dry summer.
-This left the rails uneven and too bumpy for trains to run at full speed.
+Speed restrictions of 40mph were brought in at locations near Tisbury, Gillingham and Axminster, as the clay-based track bed shrank in the record-breaking hot and dry summer, leaving the rails uneven and too bumpy for trains to run at full speed.

-Mark Killick, Network Rail's route director for Wessex, said: "We're still suffering the after-effects of a record-breaking summer on our railway, but I'm pleased we'll be able to have trains running at full speed again soon, and I'm so grateful for customers for bearing with us.
+Mark Killick, Network Rail's route director for Wessex, said: "We're still suffering the after-effects of a record-breaking summer on our railway, but I'm pleased to say that we're now able to have trains running at full speed again, and I'm so grateful for customers for bearing with us.